 Our work is also reminiscent of Brainard and Verdier (1997), who develop a model in which declining import-competing industries can slow their decline via costly lobbying for protection.
 In complementary work, Staiger and Tabellini (1987) highlight the importance of time consistency (or its absence) in driving "excessive" protection, which can occur if long-lived governments cannot pre-commit to future free trade.
-While our overlapping generations framework is quite different from theirs - by definition, the democratically most-preferred tariff is not "excessive" - their broader implication is also salient here: tariff commitments can play an important role in structural change, as we later discuss in the context of multilateral escape clauses.
+While our overlapping generations framework is quite different from theirs - by definition, the democratically most-preferred tariff in our model is not "excessive" - their broader implication is also salient here: tariff commitments can play an important role in structural change, as we later discuss in the context of multilateral escape clauses.
 We also build on our previous work in Blanchard and Willmann (2011), to study transition dynamics explicitly.9

-In the macro literature, Alesina and Rodrik (1994), Persson and Tabellini (1994), Krusell and Ríos-Rull (1996), Bassetto (1999), and Hassler, Rodríguez Mora, Storesletten, and Zilibotti (2003), also feature overlapping generations models with slow adjustment, but none of these models allow for both the differential speed of real versus political adjustment and the endogenous evolution of political preferences (e.g. via income), which together give rise to our overshooting and escalation dynamics.
-An analysis in a similar setting as ours, but again, without the same transition mechanics, has also been undertaken in the area of migration; see Storesletten (2000) for a seminal contribution and Razin, Sadka, and Suwankiri (2011) for a broader overview.
+In the macro literature, Alesina and Rodrik (1994), Persson and Tabellini (1994), Krusell and Ríos-Rull (1996), Bassetto (1999), and Hassler et al. (2003), also feature overlapping generations models with slow adjustment, but none of these models allow for both the differential speed of real versus political adjustment and the endogenous evolution of political preferences (e.g. via income), which together give rise to our overshooting and escalation dynamics.
+An analysis in a similar setting as ours, but again, without the same transition mechanics, has also been undertaken in the area of migration; see Storesletten (2000) for a seminal contribution and Razin et al. (2011) for a broader overview.

-More recently, Acemoğlu, Naidu, Restrepo, and Robinson (2015) highlight the interplay between democracy and redistribution and find empirical support for the importance of the politically pivotal middle class, particularly in promoting redistribution and structural change through secondary schooling.10 Outside the political economy framework, but also closely related is the important work by Helpman, Isthoki, and Redding (2010) and Acemoğlu, Gancia, and Zilibotti (2015), who demonstrate the potential for increased openness, offshoring, and endogenous skill-biased technical change to increase inequality through complementary channels.
+More recently, Acemoglu et al. (2015) highlight the interplay between democracy and redistribution and find empirical support for the importance of the politically pivotal middle class, particularly in promoting redistribution and structural change through secondary schooling.10 Outside the political economy framework, but also closely related is the important work by Helpman et al. (2010) and Acemoglu et al. (2015), who demonstrate the potential for increased openness, offshoring, and endogenous skill-biased technical change to increase inequality through complementary channels.